 4. Your Skin Needs Vitamins

 The most important thing for maintaining your glowing skin is staying healthy.
 Vitamins help your body grow and work the way it should.
-And vitamin deficiency can cause health and skin problems.
+Vitamin deficiency can cause health and skin problems.

-Most vitamins can be gotten through food, fruits, and vegetables.
-Vitamin C, D, E, and K are probably the most important vitamins we can take to improve the appearance of our skin.
+Most vitamins can be obtained through food, fruits, and vegetables.
+Vitamins C, D, E, and K are probably the most important vitamins we can take to improve the appearance of our skin.
 Apart from a healthy diet, another natural way to get vitamin D is sunlight.

 The body absorbs vitamin D when we spend a few minutes in the sun.
 Even so, there is a fine balance between using sunscreen to prevent sunburn and going without it to get your vitamin D.

 Experts say it’s best to go out early in the morning or late in the evening because the sun’s rays aren’t as strong.
 In any case, there’s such a thing as too much sun.
 It can cause premature aging.
 So be careful!

 Talk to a doctor.
 They may do an assessment to help you decide which supplements and vitamins you need.